sassafrastech/redmine/README.md

     git clone git@github.com:sassafrastech/greenmachine.git
     ```

-1. Install plugin dependencies: `bundle install`
+1. Install new dependencies as usual (from project root, not plugins root): `bundle install`

 1. Restart the server for plugins to take effect